dudum98/Capstone_Project/brainstorming.md

    - **Market:** Targets schools and educational institutions seeking a more efficient and reliable method of tracking student attendance, particularly in large classrooms or campuses.
    - **Habit:** Teachers may engage with the app daily to record attendance for their classes, while students may use it at the beginning of each class session to confirm their presence.
    - **Scope:** V1 would include basic attendance-taking functionality using location-based services.
 V2 could introduce features like attendance analytics, notifications for absent students, and integration with school management systems.

+6. Travel Buddy App
+   - **Description:** A social networking app designed to connect solo travelers with like-minded individuals for shared adventures, group trips, or simply companionship during travel.
+Users can create profiles, search for travel buddies based on interests and destinations, and plan trips together.
+Additionally, the app offers features for solo travelers to discover local experiences and connect with fellow travelers in real-time.
+   - **Category:** Social Networking / Travel
+   - **Mobile:** Essential for on-the-go access to connect with potential travel buddies and discover local experiences.
+GPS functionality allows users to find others nearby or in specific travel destinations.
+   - **Story:** Empowers solo travelers to find companionship and create meaningful connections while exploring new destinations, enhancing their travel experiences and safety.
+   - **Market:** Targets solo travelers seeking companionship and connections during their journeys, as well as individuals interested in meeting new people and sharing experiences while traveling.
+   - **Habit:** Users may engage with the app intermittently during trip planning phases or continuously to stay connected with travel buddies and discover local experiences during their journeys.
+   - **Scope:** V1 would focus on creating user profiles, searching for travel buddies, and basic trip planning features.
+V2 could incorporate additional features tailored for solo travelers, such as real-time meetup suggestions, safety tips, and community forums for sharing travel stories and advice.